-Is Harrisburg, Pennsylvania a good place to invest in real estate?
-Before we answer this question, let’s learn more about the city.
-Then we’ll address factors like its job market, housing market and quality of life that allow us to determine if it is a good choice for real estate investors.
+Is Harrisburg a good place to invest in real estate?
+Before we answer this question, let’s learn more about the city of Harrisburg.
+Then we’ll address factors like its job market, the housing market, and quality of life that allow us to determine if it is a good choice for real estate investors.
 We’ll compare it to other large cities in Pennsylvania as well as the national housing market.

 Harrisburg is the capital of Pennsylvania.
 Unfortunately, it is often overshadowed by Philadelphia.
 Harrisburg is home to around fifty thousand people.
 Yet the Harrisburg PA real estate market is much larger than this.
 Harrisburg is the center of the Susquehanna Valley metro area, home to more than half a million people.
 That makes it the fourth largest metro area in the state.

 One of the goals of investing in real estate is to get a positive return on the investment when the investor decides to sell the property in the future.
 If the appreciation rate is high enough, the extra value of the house in a few years will offset the upfront costs of buying.
 If the appreciation rate is too low then it won’t.
 The home prices are expected to flatten nationwide, increasing by just 0.8%, according to Realtor.com.
 The Harrisburg PA real estate market is an underappreciated gem on the East Coast.
 It is affordable to locals and investors alike while offering steady returns.

 In Harrisburg, the real estate appreciation rate in the latest quarter was around 2.38% which equates to an annual appreciation rate of roughly 9% to 10%.
 Even small changes in the appreciation rate can change the long-term value of buying considerably.
 For sellers, a nice profit is on the horizon.
 If you’re thinking about selling your property in Harrisburg, now is a great time to make your move.
 You’ll likely earn the greatest return on your investment by selling now before the prices may start to normalize next year.